An overview of who is living in Massachusetts today and the many kinds of households in the state.

 Today's Population and Households

-- Massachusetts has seen strong growth in housing demand over the past 15 years as over 300,000 younger Millennials – many born and raised in Massachusetts – formed new households.
+- Growth of New Millennial Households.
+Massachusetts has seen strong growth in housing demand over the past 15 years as over 300,000 younger Millennials – many born and raised in Massachusetts – formed new households.

-- While the needs of Baby Boomer families dominated the housing market in Massachusetts 25 years ago, most of those householders are now empty nesters.
-The number of families and children in Massachusetts has declined over that period.
+- Changing Family Dynamics: While Baby Boomer families dominated the housing market in Massachusetts 25 years ago, most of those householders are now empty nesters.
+During this period, the number of families and children in Massachusetts has steadily declined.

-The Affordable Homes Act established commissions to study the housing needs of three specific household segments.
+The Affordable Homes Act established specialized commissions to address the distinct needs of three vulnerable groups: Extremely Low-Income households, Older Adults, and People with Disabilities.

 Population and Households Table of Contents